RomanKue/docs-example/docs/app-dev-handbook/app-configuration.md

 There are two ways to do this, via the browser or via [`gh`](https://cli.github.com).
 For experts, the preferred way should be using `gh`, since there is no risk of caching secret data in the browser.

+Secrets will be available in decrypted form inside the container as environment variable.
+This means that any user that has access to the container can view the secret values, e.g. by running `env`.
+Ideally, secret environment variables would be unset or overwritten after reading them from the application to avoid exposing them to a potential attacker.
+However, this is not possible at the moment out of the box.

 ### Encrypt in the Browser

 ![](../assets/actions-encrypt-workflow.png)